mdburch/CleaningDataProject/README.md

 + **read\_tidydata.R**: the R script used to import the tidyData.txt produced by run_analysis.R

 ---
+### Experiment Files Utilized [1]
+---
++ Below is a description of the files used in the data analysis
+  + 'features_info.txt': Shows information about the variables used on the feature vector.
+  + 'features.txt': List of all features.
+  + 'activity_labels.txt': Links the class labels with their activity name.
+  + 'train/X_train.txt': Training set.
+  + 'train/y_train.txt': Training labels.
+  + 'test/X_test.txt': Test set.
+  + 'test/y_test.txt': Test labels.
+  + 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
+  + 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
++ All files in the inertial directories were not used for this analysis.
++ Addtionally the README and features_info files were used for comprehension but were not imported into R

+---
 ### Original Experiment Description [1]
 ---
 + Group of 30 volunteers within an age bracket of 19-48 years